Wednesday, 28 December 2016

 GENTEELISMS

 Howard Weybridge pens his memoirs, which he hopes a publisher will peruse.
 It will be quite a weighty tome!
 Bryan Teale puts up a sign in the foyer warning visitors not to consume beverages on the premises.
 Samantha Upward shudders at lunch when Jen Teale talks about sides, mains and Yorkshires and asks for a toasted sandwich instead of a sani or toastie.
 Only Weybridges and Teales say “prior to” for “before”.
-And Howard still uses a “fount pen” and says things are "well-nigh impossible".
+And Howard still uses a “fount pen” and says things are "well-nigh impossible" of "of paramount importance".
 Jen aks “Is this an opportune moment?”

 Modern genteelisms, according to the Lady magazine: cleaner (daily), posh (smart), nana (granny), expecting (pregnant) and passed (dead).
 (2016)